tldr-pages/tldr/pages/linux/macchanger.md

 `macchanger --random {{interface}}`

+- Set an interface to a random MAC address, and pretend to be a [b]urned-[i]n-[a]ddress:

+`macchanger --random --bia {{interface}}`

-- Set interface to a specific MAC:
+- Set an interface to a specific MAC address:

 `macchanger --mac {{XX:XX:XX:XX:XX:XX}} {{interface}}`

+- Print the identifications (the first three bytes of a MAC address) of all known vendors:

+`macchanger --list`

-- Reset interface to its permanent hardware MAC:
+- Reset an interface to its permanent hardware MAC address:

 `macchanger --permanent {{interface}}`